-In addition, FPL may enter into forward refunding or forward swap contracts during calendar year 2011.
-In conjunction with these forward contracts, FPL may issue and sell long-term debt through December 31, 2011, which FPL may commit to deliver under these forward contracts.
-Moreover, FPL may enter into installment purchase and security agreements, loan agreements, or other arrangements with political subdivisions of the States of Florida, Georgia, or other states, if any, where FPL becomes qualified to do business, or pledge debt securities or issue guarantees in connection with such political subdivisions' issuance, for the ultimate benefit of FPL, of pollution control revenue bonds, solid waste disposal revenue bonds, industrial development revenue bonds, variable rate demand notes or other "private activity bonds" with maturities ranging from one to forty years, bond anticipation notes or commercial paper.
+In addition, FPL may enter into forward refunding or forward swap contracts during calendar year 2013.
+In conjunction with these forward contracts, FPL may issue and sell long-term debt through December 31, 2013, which FPL may commit to deliver under these forward contracts.
+Moreover, FPL may enter into installment purchase and security agreements, loan agreements, or other arrangements with political subdivisions of the States of Florida, Georgia, or other states, if any, where FPL becomes qualified to do business, or pledge debt securities or issue guaranties in connection with such political subdivisions' issuance, for the ultimate benefit of FPL, of pollution control revenue bonds, solid waste disposal revenue bonds, and industrial development revenue bonds (collectively referred to as Revenue Bonds), variable rate demand notes or other "private activity bonds" with maturities ranging from one to forty years, bond anticipation notes or commercial paper.
 Such obligations may or may not bear interest exempt from federal, state or local tax.